AdobeDocs/audience-manager.en/help/using/c-features/traits/trait-details-page.md

 >[!NOTE]
 >
->"Not Available" in the [!UICONTROL By User] column means the account for that user has been deleted.
+>[!UICONTROL Not Available] in the [!UICONTROL By User] column means the account for that user has been deleted.

 ![](assets/traitHistory.png)